 The Berliner Philharmoniker’s Karajan Akademie enables musically talented young musicians to perfect their training together with members of the Berliner Philharmoniker.
 Since it was founded in the 1970s by Herbert von Karajan, who gave it its name, the academy has been supporting young orchestra musicians from all over the world.
 In individual lessons, orchestra rehearsals and concerts, the scholarship holders gain indispensable experience for their careers and learn professional discipline and concert routines in the best sense of the word.
 Career preparation seminars and their own concerts complement the training at the Karajan Akademie.

 For the Berliner Philharmoniker, the members of the Karajan Akademie are a great asset: when applying for a position in their orchestra, it is not only instrumental ability and musicality that are decisive, but also a sound that fits in with the Berliner Philharmoniker.
 The scholarship holders are optimally prepared for this by the orchestra members and can thus become young professionals of the Berliner Philharmoniker who will continue the musical tradition.
-Around a third of the Berliner Philharmoniker’s musicians have emerged from the Academy.
+Around a third of the Berliner Philharmoniker’s musicians have emerged from the academy.

 What does it mean to play in an orchestra?
 What skills do professional musicians need to learn?